-A desktop can be contained in a window that is part of the total display area or can be "full-screen" (the total display area).
-Conceivably, you can have multiple desktops (for different projects or work environments you may have) and switch among them.
+A desktop can be contained in a window that is part of the total display area or can be full screen, taking up the total display area.
+Users can have multiple desktops for different projects or work environments they have and can switch between them.Content Continues Below